How to Find Protests:

 Urban Infidel - in the form of a blog, but the same sort of deal - she documents protests, but in her case in New York.

-Also there's a new website - Ringo's Pictures - he has some wonderful current work and is adding in some older stuff and it's well worth a look.
+Ringo's Pictures - he has some wonderful current work and is adding in some older stuff and it's well worth a look.
 So far it's all in Southern California.

 Go to the main ProtestShooter.com page.